nickbock/com.homewizard/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+** Version of Homey **
 ** Version of the Homewizard Homey app **
+** Version of the firmware of the device you are trying to add (Homewizard wifi dongle p1 must be 2.09) ** Confirm Local API has been enabled in Homewizard Energy app needed for discovery

 **To Reproduce**
 Steps to reproduce the behavior: